duneroadrunner/SaferCPlusPlus/README.md

 ###Reference Counting Pointers

 If you're going to use pointers, then to ensure they won't be used to access invalid memory you basically have two options - detect any attempt to do so and throw an exception, or, alternatively, ensure that the pointer targets a validly allocated object.
 Registered pointers rely on the former, and so-called "reference counting" pointers can be used to achieve the latter.
 The most famous reference counting pointer is std::shared_ptr, which is notable for its thread-safe reference counting that's rather handy when you're sharing an object among asynchronous threads, but unnecessarily costly when you aren't.
 So we provide fast reference counting pointers that forego any thread safety mechanisms.
 In addition to being substantially faster (and smaller) than std::shared_ptr, they are a bit more safety oriented in that they they don't support construction from raw pointers.
 (Use mse::make_refcounting&lt;&gt;() instead.)
-"Const", "not null" and "fixed" (non retargetable) flavors are also provided with proper conversions between them.
+"Const", "not null" and "fixed" (non-retargetable) flavors are also provided with proper conversions between them.

 ###TRefCountingPointer